bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance/02_Publish/07_Zenodo.rst

 ..
 TIP::

-    For better compatibility with Zenodo, use the SPDX full URL when generating the metadata of your COMPSs experiment.
+    For better compatibility with Zenodo, use the SPDX full URL when specifying the license metadata of your COMPSs experiment.
     See the full list of licenses at: https://spdx.org/licenses/ Details on how to define the license for your COMPSs run can be found at Section :ref:`yaml-config`.